 Explore the effect of reflecting in two parallel mirror lines.

-pot of yellow paint.
+Imagine a large cube made from small red cubes being dropped into a pot of yellow paint.
 How many of the small cubes will have yellow paint on their faces?

 Imagine you have a large supply of 3kg and 8kg weights.
 How many of each weight would you need for the average (mean) of the weights to be 6kg?
 What other averages could you have?

 Four bags contain a large number of 1s, 3s, 5s and 7s.
 Pick any ten numbers from the bags above so that their total is 37.

 What size square corners should be cut from a square piece of paper to make a box with the largest possible volume?

 A 2 by 3 rectangle contains 8 squares and a 3 by 4 rectangle contains 20 squares.
 What size rectangle(s) contain(s) exactly 100 squares?
 Can you find them all?

 If the hypotenuse (base) length is 100cm and if an extra line splits the base into 36cm and 64cm parts, what were the side lengths for the original right-angled triangle?

 A country has decided to have just two different coins, 3z and 5z coins.
 Which totals can be made?
 Is there a largest total that cannot be made?
 How do you know?